wikiepeidia/fastfetch-precomplied-builds/README.md

 ## HOW to build IF you want

 - REQ: LINUX  (VM/WSL/REAL), INTERNET,TERMINAL
+- NOTICE: kernel 4+ is recommended as tested by me, a 20 years old UBUNTU couldnt run and get Segmentation fault

 Packages: